taocpp/PEGTL/doc/Actions-and-States.md

 (The method is called on class `foo`, which happens to inherit `match()` from `tao::pegtl::plus< tao::pegtl::one< '*' > >`, however base classes are not taken into consideration by the C++ language when choosing a specialisation.)

+While it is possible to specialize for `tao::pegtl::one< '*' >` in the above rule, any such specialization would also match any other occurrence in the grammar.
+It is therefore best practice to *always* specialize for explicitly named top-level rules.

 To then use these actions in a parsing run, simply pass them as additional template parameter to one of the parser functions defined in `<tao/pegtl/parse.hpp>`.

 ```c++